vlabella/GLE/doc/README.txt

 ---------------------------------------------------------

-C:\Program Files\Gle4\samples>gle -d eps sample.gle
+C:\Program Files\GLE\samples>gle -d eps sample.gle
-GLE 4.1.0 [sample.gle]-C-R-[sample.eps]
+GLE 4.3.4 [sample.gle]-C-R-[sample.eps]

 ---------------------------------------------------------

-Preview the output file sample.eps with GhostView (e.g., by browsing with your favorite file manager to in this case C:\Program Files\Gle4\samples and clicking sample.eps).
+Preview the output file sample.eps with GhostView (e.g., by browsing with your favorite file manager to in this case C:\Program Files\GLE\samples and clicking sample.eps).

 See the GLE manual for more information.
 <http://glx.sourceforge.net/>